lchen723/GUEST/README.md

 8. large_size(p500or1000_n500)_Counts.R: The demonstration of the synthetic data with large sample size (n=500) and high dimension of variables (p=500 or 1000) under count variables.

+9. Theta_not_sparse.R: The estimation for non-sparse precision matrix.

-9. Classification.R: The demonstration for classification of the synthetic data.
+10. Classification.R: The demonstration for classification of the synthetic data.

-10. Classification.zip: The workspace containing classification results for the synthetic data.
+11. Classification.zip: The workspace containing classification results for the synthetic data.

-11. real_data.R: The demonstration of real data analysis.
+12. real_data.R: The demonstration of real data analysis.